UPACM/algolympics-site/src/2021/data/mechanics.md

 <br />
 <hr />

 Prior to the event, an Online Elimination Round will be held online on Codeforces.
-The Online Elimination Round will consist of at least ten (10) problems and will be open for eleven (11) days with the expectation that the contestants will solve the tasks during their free time.
+The Online Elimination Round will consist of at least ten (10) problems and will be open for February 12, 2021 at **8:00 PM** to February 22, 2021 at **8:00 PM** (11 days) with the expectation that the contestants will solve the tasks during their free time.

 It is forbidden to use someone else's code and to communicate about the problems with anyone apart from your own team members.